 Inbound 2016: Marketing an election campaign and 10 tips for better social

-Last night at Inbound in Boston, Mass., Gary Vaynerchuk (nee Vee) spoke about how we’re currently in the greatest era we’ve ever had for communication.
+Last night at Inbound in Boston, Mass., Gary Vaynerchuk (nee Vee) spoke about how we’re currently in the greatest era for communication.

 Later he briefly touched on Trump and Clinton – and how could he not on the eve of an extraordinarily divisive election?
 Trump v.
 Clinton is the first election that’s played through the lens of social media.